 Your Environment Podcast

-On this months’s Your Environment podcast, OSI’s Erik Kulleseid, the executive director of OSI’s Alliance for New York State Parks, discusses the numerous initiatives going on right now as OSI gets closer to its vision of a unified Hudson Valley rail trail network.
-Every Friday, listen to Your Environment on the Mid-Hudson News website: www.midhudsonnews.com.
+On this week’s Your Environment podcast, Erik Kulleseid, the executive director of OSI’s Alliance for New York State Parks, speaks about the opening of a 1.5-mile section of rail trail that was donated by the Williams Lake Project and completes the 24-mile, now all publicly accessible, Wallkill Valley Rail Trail.
+Stream and listen to Your Environment on the Mid-Hudson News website: www.midhudsonnews.com.

 September 6, 2013 – The Open Space Institute is happy to announce that the entire 24-mile Wallkill Valley Rail Trail is now open and available to the public, thanks to a donation from the Williams Lake Project, which opened a 1.5-mile section of rail trail in a ceremony earlier this week.
 Both Ulster County Executive Mike Hein and Rosendale Town Supervisor Jeanne Walsh attended and spoke at the opening event, showing their support for this outstanding public recreational outlet.